-Financial liabilities at amortised cost, including trade payables, other payables and accrued charges, are initially measured at fair value, net of directly attributable costs incurred, and are subsequently measured at amortised cost, using effective interest method.
+Financial liabilities at amortised cost, including trade payables, other payables and accrued charges are subsequently measured at amortised cost, using effective interest method.
 The related interest expense is recognised in profit or loss.

 Gains or losses are recognised in profit or loss when the liabilities are derecognised as well as through the amortisation process.